What Causes Glaucoma?

 Most conventional methods of screening for glaucoma involve testing eyes for the presence of high IOP.
 But because glaucoma can occur even without high IOP, direct examination of the optic nerve and visual field testing are essential in making (or ruling out) the diagnosis of glaucoma.

-Some studies also indicate that poor blood flow within the eye can be directly correlated with blind spots (scotomas) that develop within the visual field, as occurs with glaucoma.*
+Some studies also indicate that poor blood flow within the eye is associated with blind spots (scotomas) that develop within the visual field, similar to those that occur in glaucoma.*

 However, abnormal accumulation of beta-amyloid proteins does not mean that someone with Alzheimer's will have glaucoma or vice versa.
 Researchers said similarities between certain eye and brain tissue could explain why the buildup of beta-amyloid proteins can affect both the eye and the brain.